Bentonite Oral Balm

 "Taking extra care of your teeth now can save you thousands of dollars in the future by letting you avoid expensive and agonizing dental procedures like root canals, crowns and implants."
 Learn more about Gum Disease here.

-What's so great about our new Bentonite Oral Balm?
+What's so great about our Oral Balm?

 What's Wrong with Conventional Toothpaste?

 One of the most important things you can do for your overall dental health is to stop using toothpaste off drugstore and supermarket shelves, even if they are cheaper.
 Commercials and popular culture condition us to associate its refreshing flavor and sudsy action with cleanliness and oral hygiene.
 But the truth is: Conventional toothpaste just doesn't belong in a healthy person's toiletry kit.